anish-lakkapragada/Linear-Neural-Nets-Suck/README.md

-# Proof that Linear Neural Networks Decrease Performance
+# When More Parameters Reduce Training Performance: Linear Neural Networks